Search K

 Take the below example;

-is the property value returned from the referenced XML File of that Numbering Scheme.
-Other XML attributes found within the referenced file are also usable.Create and configure a new fieldReplace
+[NumbSchemeField_Colour|DESC]NumbSchemeField refers to Numbering Scheme Fields_ is the system chaining symbolColour is the name specified in Numbering Scheme Section NameDESC is the property value returned from the referenced XML File of that Numbering Scheme.
+Other XML attributes found within the referenced file are also usable.Create and configure a new fieldReplace object.

 Set the width of the XML pick list field.
-150
+150 is generally recommended.

 The name of the value to be called upon when used as a Parent field, to display XML data in a linked child field.